Epithelial sodium channel allele T594M is not associated with blood pressure or blood pressure response to amiloride

 Abstract:

 The T594M allele of the epithelial sodium channel β-subunit has been proposed as a gain-of-function mutation leading to salt-sensitive hypertension in blacks that is particularly responsive to the specific sodium channel antagonist amiloride.
 However, the positive associations derive from small convenience samples, and the amiloride challenge study lacked a control group.
 We determined whether the T594M allele was associated with hypertension and blood pressure (BP) response to amiloride in 2 well-characterized random population samples including 3137 Dallas County subjects and 1666 Jamaican blacks.
-In multivariate models, the T594M allele was not pbkp_redictive of systolic BP (adjusted odds ratio for hypertension 1.1; 95% confidence interval, 0.7 to 1.8).
+In multivariate models, the T594M allele was not predictive of systolic BP (adjusted odds ratio for hypertension 1.1; 95% confidence interval, 0.7 to 1.8).
 Amiloride treatment did not lower the BP of 6 T594M heterozygotes significantly more than in 22 control subjects (P=0.8).
-We conclude that the T594M allele does not contribute significantly to BP in blacks and does not pbkp_redict a significantly superior response to amiloride therapy. © 2006 American Heart Association, Inc.
+We conclude that the T594M allele does not contribute significantly to BP in blacks and does not predict a significantly superior response to amiloride therapy. © 2006 American Heart Association, Inc.

 Año de publicación: